sandbox/sandbox.github.com/_demos/nba-shot-chart-vega.md

 comments: true
 ---

-Touch or click to outline a rectangular box over the shots or any of the histograms.
+Click and drag to outline a rectangular box over the shots or any of the histograms.
 The FG% and Points per Attempt numbers update automatically.
 Select from available shot charts in the upper left corner.